bienoubien-studio/rime-doc/docs/03-04-configuration__i18n.md

 text('content').localized()
 ```

-Your documents will get a locale property, and a locale parameter could then be used to retrieve your localized content:
+Your documents will get a locale property, that could then be used to retrieve your localized content:

 ```ts
 cont { docs } = await rime.collection('pages').find({ locale : 'en' })